Updated 11.06.2025

 The personal consultation service is provided as a part of the FinHITS project funded by the European Union.

 Other data can be combined to data applied for from Findata.
-Please list the data to be combined in your application.
-Read more Can data be combined to other information?
+Read more Can other data be combined to data applied from Findata?

 Where can the data be analysed?